2014–15 New York Rangers season: Regular season

 On October 14, 2014, in a loss to the New York Islanders, Rick Nash established a franchise record by scoring a goal in each of the team's first four games of a season.

 On December 27, the Rangers beat the New Jersey Devils 3–1 to extend their winning streak to eight in a row, which was the longest win streak by the Rangers since the 1974–75 season.

 The Rangers became the first team to clinch a playoff spot on March 26 with a 5–1 win over the Ottawa Senators with 101 points.
 It is the eighth time in franchise history the team has reached the 100-point mark.

 On April 2, 2015, the Rangers clinched the Metropolitan Division title with a win over the Minnesota Wild, 3–2.
 This win also made it their 26th road win of the season, a franchise record.

 On April 4, 2015, the Rangers defeated the New Jersey Devils 6–1 for their 50th win of the season.
-This was the fourth time in franchise history that the Rangers achieved a 50 win season.
+This was the fourth time in franchise history that the Rangers achieved a 50-win season.

 On April 7, 2015, the Rangers defeated the New Jersey Devils 4–2 to clinch the Presidents' Trophy, the third in franchise history.
 This win also made it their 27th league-leading road win.

 On April 11, 2015, the Rangers beat the Washington Capitals 4–2 to win their 53rd game with 113 points.
-This is the most wins and points ever by the team, breaking single-season franchise records.
+This was their most wins and points scored in franchise history, which were both surpassed by the 2023–24 team.